taro-nakajima/NMschool_2021_handson_HRC_day2/README.md

     * (Nominal) horizontal scattering plane : (H,H,L) (u=(1,1,0), v=(0,0,1))

 <img width="600" alt="CsVCl3" src="https://user-images.githubusercontent.com/50174733/144379217-b996c811-c1dc-44f1-9631-f1500287977f.png">
-These crystal structures are drawn by [VESTA](https://jp-minerals.org/vesta/jp/) program.

 * "scan01_Omega_-88deg.png" is the diffraction pattern measured when the Omega angle was –88 deg.
 (Note that there were only two detector banks when this data was measured.)
 The nominal orientation of the crystal was shown below.
 <img width="600" alt="CsVCl3" src="https://user-images.githubusercontent.com/50174733/144383253-9293460a-315e-4efd-a289-f0b4f794dec5.png">
 * Determine the orientation of the crystal using [Neutron Laue DIffraction Pattern Simulator for HRC(BL12)](https://nakajima.issp.u-tokyo.ac.jp/tools/hrc_laue_sim/).
 * Once we obtained the correct orientation, we can reproduce diffraction patterns measured other orientations.
 For example, "scan02_Omega_-60deg.png" is the diffraction pattern measured at omega=-60 deg.
 Please confirm that this diffraction pattern agrees with the simulation by applying -28 deg rotation about the z axis (= omega axis).

+The crystal structures above are drawn by [VESTA](https://jp-minerals.org/vesta/jp/) program.

 ## Sec.
 2: Spin-excitations in ferromagnets, and (1D) antiferromagnets